-Paolyn Housboats employ over 124 people, most of them part of the Tagbanua Tribe, respects indigenous heritage and traditions and helps the community with a higher than average salary.
+Paolyn Housboats employ over 124 people, most of them part of the Tagbanua Tribe, respects indigenous heritage and traditions and helps the community also with an higher than average salary.

 During the pandemic Paolyn Houseboats has been supporting the two Tagbanua tribe villages of Coron Island with food, medicines and helping paying hospital bills for their members